 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates FOCS, BTE, RC

 Baytex Energy Corp.
-(NYSE: BTE)’s merger with Ranger Oil Corporation.
+BTE's merger with Ranger Oil Corporation.
 Under the terms of the agreement, Ranger shareholders will receive 7.49 Baytex shares plus $13.31 in cash, for each Ranger common share.
 If you are a Baytex shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.